louixs/ubersicht_gmail/README.md

 1. Perhaps obvious but you would need a google account
 2. Go to https://console.developers.google.com > click on API Project > select Create project > fill in your project name > click on create
 3. Make sure you are in API Manager.
 Click on Enable API and select Gmail API to enable.
+4. Go to OAuth consent screen > fill in/choose your gmail address > fill in Product name shown to users with the same name that you chose in the step 2 above > make sure to save.
-4. Select Credentials > select Create credentials > select OAuth client ID > select Other > fill in the name such as ubersicht > copy client ID and client secret > paste them in the gmail.coffee file after CLIENT_ID: and CLIENT_SECRET: They are located on the top.
+5. Select Credentials > select Create credentials > select OAuth client ID > select Other > fill in the name such as ubersicht > copy client ID and client secret > paste them in the gmail.coffee file after CLIENT_ID: and CLIENT_SECRET: They are located on the top.
 Note that you would need to store them as string i.e. surround them with ```""```.
 Your gmail.coffee file's Google API Credentials section should look like the following:

     ```